ErikaDebelis/pizza/README.md

 _Describe Pizza.prototype.finalCost = function () {_

-1. Test: Create a prototype for pizza's final cost.
+1. Test: Create a prototype for pizza's final cost. (no logic/ cost formula created yet).
-Code: let pizza = new Pizza(size: "large", toppings:"meatlovers")
+Code: let pizza = new Pizza(size: "large", toppings:"margherita")
-Output: Pizza {size: "large", toppings:"meatlovers", cost: 13}
+Output: Pizza {size: "large", toppings:"margherita", cost: 13}

 2. Test: Add logic and create branching statements for finalCost prototype that will determine the cost based on the size and topping selections made.
-Testing to see if price will increase based on large size input and meatlovers selections.
+Testing to see if price will increase based on large size input alone.
-Code: let pizza = new Pizza(size: "large", toppings:"meatlovers")
+Code: let pizza = new Pizza(size: "large", toppings:"margherita")
           pizza.finalCost()
-Output: Pizza {size: "large", toppings:"meatlovers", cost: 22}
+Output: Pizza {size: "large", toppings:"margherita", cost: 17}

+2. Test: Testing to see if price will increase based on toppings input alone.
+Code: let pizza = new Pizza(size: "medium", toppings:"veggie")
+          pizza.finalCost()
+Output: Pizza {size: "medium", toppings:"veggie", cost: 15}

-3. Test: Add logic and create branching statements for finalCost prototype that will determine the cost based on the size and topping selections made.
-Testing to see if price will decrease based on small size input and margherita selections.
+3. Test: Testing to see if price will decrease based on small size input.
 Code: let pizza = new Pizza(size: "small", toppings:"margherita")
           pizza.finalCost()
 Output: Pizza {size: "small", toppings:"margherita", cost: 10}

+4. Test: Testing to see if price will decrease based on small size input and increase from topping selection.
+Code: let pizza = new Pizza(size: "small", toppings:"veggie")
+          pizza.finalCost()
+Output: Pizza {size: "small", toppings:"veggie", cost: 12}

 ## Bugs